rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 ### Use When

-- Providing loading icons or states
-- Informing users that the application is busy
 - Incrementing results or items
 - Changing inline content based on user selection
 - Confirming an action has taken place

 ### Don't Use When
 - The User makes a selection that does not change or add content to the page
-- The notification does not relate to an actionable element in a busy state
 - The content added to the page is important or needs attention
 - For delivery of messaging
 - During the appearance / disappearance of content following a user interaction which is also announced to assistive technology such as the following: